This feature is a limited release.

 Some important attributes, by default, are available for use as tags.
 For example, the account name, the account ID, and some basic host/server metadata are available as default tags.
 You can't remove these available-by-default tags.

-By comparing entities with similar tags and their common metrics, New Relic uses machine-learning algorithms to recommend conditions, along with baseline thresholds.
+By comparing entities with similar tags and their common metrics, New Relic uses machine-learning algorithms to recommend conditions, along with anomaly thresholds.